DecisionNerd/waccy/README.md

 # waccy
-Python Financial Analysis tools compatible with XBRL OIM
+Python Financial Analysis tools compatible with QBO and Xero